fabioseno/webworker-sample/README.md

 webworker-sample
 ================

-This sample shows the browser's max concurrent requests limitation using XHR.
+This sample shows browser's max concurrent requests limitation using XHR.

 The test presented the concurrent request limitation from both regular and web workers context and proved that even using web workers this limitation is still applied.